A signed walk around Bream and District

 The walk highlights some of the “Hidden Heritage” of the area.
 It uses public footpaths, pavements, quiet roads and Forestry England tracks.

 The walk starts in the centre of the village of Bream at the crossroads near the village school.
 The postcode for Satnavs is GL15 6JW and the No 23 bus stops at the nearby West Dean Centre, where there is also car parking space.
+There is a wooden Bream Heritage Walk sign at the start.

 Map of the route